ealbanca/Employee-Management-App/README.md

 - View a list of employees in a table format.
 - Edit employee details by clicking the "Edit" button next to an employee’s record.
 - Delete employees by clicking the "Delete" button, with a confirmation prompt.
 All employee data is stored in a MySQL database.
-The app uses HTML templates for the user interface and supports basic CRUD (Create, Read, Update, Delete) operations for employee management.
+The app uses HTML templates for the user interface and supports basic features like Create, Read, Update, and Delete operations for employee management.
-Since this uses a local database, please Run these commands to create the local database and table in MySQL (Don't forget to update the db configuration user and password on the app.py file with your local credentials) :
+Since this uses a local database, please Run the createTable.py file (Don't forget to update the database configuration user and password on the cretaeTable.py and app.py file with your local credentials).

-CREATE DATABASE employee_db;
-USE employee_db;
-CREATE TABLE employees (
-    id INT AUTO_INCREMENT PRIMARY KEY,
-    name VARCHAR(100) NOT NULL,
-    email VARCHAR(100) NOT NULL,
-    phone VARCHAR(20) NOT NULL,
-    employee_id INT NOT NULL UNIQUE,
-    department VARCHAR(50) NOT NULL,
-    start_date DATE NOT NULL,
-    salary DECIMAL(10,2) NOT NULL
-);

 [Software Demo Video](http://youtube.link.goes.here)